awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 When you sign in to the organization's master account, you can remove member accounts from the organization that you no longer need\.
 To do this, complete the following procedure\.
 These procedures apply only to member accounts\.
 To remove the master account, you must [delete the organization]()\.

+**Note**
+If a member account is removed from an organization, that member account will no longer be covered by organization agreements\.
+Master account administrators should communicate this to member accounts before removing member accounts from the organization, so that member accounts can put new agreements in place if necessary\.
+A list of active organization agreements can be viewed in [AWS Artifact Organization Agreements](http://console.aws.amazon.com/artifact/home?#!/agreements?tab=organizationAgreements)\.

 **Minimum permissions**
 To remove one or more member accounts from your organization, you must sign in as an IAM user or role in the master account with the following permissions:
 `organizations:DescribeOrganization` \(console only\)